Road Trip - North Coast of Tasmania

 Edge of the World

-The Edge of the World is a dangerous and wild place, with rough waves.
-It is a very mysterious place.
-The place is on the south of Arthur River and has a longest uninterrupted view of the ocean.
-The distance between Table Cape and Edge of the World is around 125 kilometres.
+The Edge of the World is a rugged and perilous location, characterized by turbulent waves and an air of mystery.
+Situated to the south of Arthur River, it offers the longest uninterrupted view of the ocean.
+The journey from Table Cape to the Edge of the World spans approximately 125 kilometres.

 Stay at Arthur River Sunset Villas